XML RSS

 The Historic Baker Mansion Heritage sign in front of Baker Mansion Cement steps to mount horse and horse hitch used for guests at Baker Mansion

-The Historic Mansion was originally the home of Ironmaster Elias Baker and his family.
+The Historic Baker Mansion was originally the home of Ironmaster Elias Baker and his family.
 Mr. Baker brought his wife, Hetty, and sons Woods and Sylvester to this area from Lancaster County in 1836.
 Elias Baker and his cousin purchased the Alleghany Furnace.
 They settled in a modest home near the furnace where shortly after their arrival, a third child, Anna, was born.
 Another daughter, Margaretta, was born in 1839, but she died of diphtheria at age two.

 Elias Baker and his daughter Anna Baker In 1844, Mr. Baker bought out his cousin's share in the Allegheny Furnace, and later that year contracted with Baltimore architect Robert Cary Long, Jr. to design him a grand home.
 The result was this Greek-revival style mansion, completed in 1849 at the cost of $15,000.
 The exterior walls are faced in limestone, originally faced in lead, and much of the decorative work is made of iron, cast at the Alleghany Furnace.
 Inside, the house features black walnut woodwork, fireplaces of Italian marble, and a suite of hand-carved oak furniture imported from Belgium.